-Access to all computing facilities is managed by the CLT IT Support Team.
-Any issues with the ICT facilities should be directed to this team; exception of All Saints Primary who have their own internal IT Support Team, in which case the internal IT Support Team should be made aware.
+Access to all computing facilities is managed by the IT Services (ITS).
+Any issues with the ICT facilities should be directed to this team.

 Definition

 Computer facilities are defined as any piece of computer hardware or software that is either owned by the school / Trust or is owned by a member of staff and is in use on the business of school / Trust staff.